Masking update: As of October 16, 2024, masks are required in patient care areas, patient rooms and waiting rooms.

 Our SLPs complete swallowing assessments at your bedside.
 In some cases, they may use X-ray imaging to do a test called a videofluoroscopic swallow study.
 These assessments help SLPs recommend safe food textures and how to safely take medication.

 SLPs also help patients who have communication challenges by assessing their challenges and providing aids and strategies.
-In addition to helping patients directly, SLPs teach families and care team members the best way to have clear and meaningful interactions with patients.
+In addition to helping patients directly, SLPs help families and care team members.
+SLPs teach them the best way to have clear and meaningful interactions with patients.

 Physiotherapy and occupational therapy assistants